-Attendance in school and participation in class are integral parts of academic achievement and the teaching-learning process.
+The Board believes that attendance in school and participation in class are integral parts of academic achievement and the teaching-learning process.
 Through regular attendance, students develop patterns of behavior essential to professional and personal success in life.
 Regular attendance by every student is mandatory.
 The State of North Carolina requires that every child in the State between the ages of 7 (or younger if enrolled) and 16 attend school.
 Parents and legal guardians are responsible for ensuring that students attend and remain at school daily.